jaszlo/mindstorms_erikaos/erika/testcases/readme.md

 The numbers correspond to the testcase number in that document.
 Note that if a number is missing from the testcases here Some of the testcases only exists for the ECC1 or BCC2 and ECC2 conformance class and therefore will only be found in their correpsonding folder.

-### Excluded Tests and additional information
+### Additional information
-The following task management tests are only available in the ecc2/bcc2 folder because they test BCC2 and ECC2 specific behaviour
-* 5
-* 12, 13, 14
-* 17, 18
-* 32

-In addition ErikaOS does not provide the following API-Calls.
+ErikaOS does not provide the following API-Calls.
 * EnableInterrupt()
 * DisableInterrupt()
 * GetInterruptDescriptor()